italia/spid-cie-oidc-docs/docs/en/metadata_aa.rst

     - See Section :ref:`Federation Endpoint <federation_endpoint>` and `OIDC-FED#Section.4.6`_
     - |spid-icon| |cieid-icon|

-The AA Metadata from **"oauth_authorization_server"** MUST contain at least the following mandatory parameters:
+The AA Metadata with **"oauth_authorization_server"** MUST contain at least the following mandatory parameters:

 .. list-table::
   :widths: 20 60 20